Bills–Dolphins rivalry: 2020–present: Allen vs. Tagovailoa

 During the first matchup in 2024, which Buffalo won 31–10, Tagovailoa suffered another concussion after colliding helmet-first with Bills safety Damar Hamlin.
 Despite the animosity between the two teams and their fanbases, Bills fans donated to Tagovailoa's charity in a show of compassion.
 The Bills won again in their second 2024 meeting, 30–27, on a 61-yard field goal by Buffalo kicker Tyler Bass in the closing seconds.
 The win was the sixth in a row for the Bills in the rivalry.

+Tagovailoa, McDaniel, Hill and fellow receiver Jalen Waddle played their last game in the rivalry in 2025, upsetting the Bills 30-13 in November and ending another 7-game winning streak for Buffalo dating back to 2022.
+The four were traded or dismissed from the Dolphins organization following a second consecutive losing campaign in 2025 while Buffalo continued its streak of playoff appearances despite losing the division to New England for the first time since 2019.

 Characteristics

 Iorfida wrote in 2008 that the Bills and Dolphins had "one of the stranger rivalries in sports" due to the differences between Buffalo and Miami.
 In 1980, The Miami News Joe Crittenden referred to "the contrast between the two cities – Miami, the resort center in the subtropics and Buffalo, the snowfall capital of the east".
 He wrote that, when the Dolphins were building their 20-game winning streak in the 1970s, the differences contributed to the "intensity" of the rivalry.
 The CBC also noted the long distance between the teams' cities as an oddity.
 Despite this distance, they are both members of the AFC East, and have played at least two games per year since the Dolphins first joined the AFL.
 Games between the Bills and Dolphins were often significant in the league standings during the 1980s and 1990s, and Monday Night Football had nine games from the rivalry during the period.

 The Bills–Dolphins rivalry has been called the most significant for Buffalo; Bakay, a Bills fan from the city, called Miami the Bills' "most hated divisional rival".
 In addition to their rivalry with the Bills, the Dolphins share one with the New York Jets, who "might be the most bitter foe for Miami", according to the CBC.
 Dolphins player Oliver offered a different assessment in 1993, saying "It's the biggest rivalry we have, us and Buffalo."
 In addition, both teams share rivalries with the New England Patriots.